 The Great Mystery of Bacon is whether it is male or female.
 Bacon Prophet and Founder John Whiteside has listened closely to frying Bacon and has been unable to determine its gender from the sound of sizzle.
 He found that the more he turned up the heat, the more aggressive Bacon got.
 We do not need to understand all mysteries about Bacon to love the smell of Bacon.

 The United Church of Bacon pays taxes and we think other churches should too!

 We believe churches should be legally required to publish reports on income and expenditures, as secular 501(c)(3)s do, and should be taxed accordingly if guidelines are not followed.

-The religious privilege of not having to report how donations are spent is a gross oversight that allows for many violations against the separation of church and state.
+The religious privilege of not having to report how donations are spent is a gross oversight that allows for many violations of the separation of church and state.

-Recent figures estimate over 80 Billion Dollars in subsidies are provided to religious organizations each year.
+Recent figures estimate over $80 Billion in subsidies are provided to religious organizations each year.
 If taxed, these funds would provide enough revenue to feed and clothe every homeless person in the United States.

 By asking for legal privileges on behalf of a Bacon God, the United Church of Bacon illustrates how every church has strange beliefs and that’s no basis for bias in the law.
 Religious people are not superior to nonreligious people, and religious organizations do not deserve special legal privileges above secular non-profits.